benwzj/benwzj.github.io/_posts/2024-04-14-nextjs-router.md

 ## Middleware

+Next.js copy the middleware concept from Express.js.

-Middleware allows you to run code before a request is completed.
+In Next.js, Middleware allows you to run code before a request is completed.
 Then, based on the incoming request, you can modify the response by rewriting, redirecting, modifying the request or response headers, or responding directly.

+- Middleware let you share and reuse logic that is repeatable for every request.
 - Middleware runs before cached content and routes are matched.

 ### Middleware use cases